 - Exchanges (Coinbase, KuCoin, or Binance);

 When it comes to delegating, you should be extra cautious.
-Try delegating only in non-custodial environments and research the third-party you’re about to delegate.
+Try delegating only in non-custodial environments and research the third party you’re about to delegate to.

-- Staking is the process within the Proof of Stake algorithm that involves the appointment of a node to validate the next block.
+- Staking is the process within the Proof of Stake algorithm that involves a node’s appointment to validate the next block.

-- If a validator does not do his job correctly he will lose a part of his stake or even all of it in some cases.
+- If a validator does not do his job correctly, he will lose some or even all of his stake.

-- Some of the best coins to stake are EOS, CARDANO(ADA), TEZOS, NEO, and COSMOS (ATOM).
+- Some of the best coins to stake are CARDANO(ADA), TEZOS, AlGORAND (ALGO), POLKADOT (DOT), and MINA.

 - You can start staking cryptos by opening up a node on your own or depositing your stake in a third-party platform like certain wallets or exchanges.